Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/productboard-cohort.md

 1. In Amplitude, navigate to **Data Destinations**, then find **Productboard - Cohort**.
 2. Enter a name and paste the token you copied from Productboard.
 3. Select the Amplitude properties that map onto the Productboard user ID, email and external ID properties.

-!!!note
+    !!!info "More about properties"

-    - user ID: required field.
-Productboard will attempt to use user ID to uniquelly identify users, thus this ID should be unique and unchangeable.
-In case 1 user somehow ends up with 2 user IDs, 2 unique users will show up on Productboard side -- in such case refer to **external ID** below on how to merge users on Productboard side.
+          - **User ID**: <span class="required">Required</span>.
+This is a unique, immutable ID that Productboard uses to identify users.
+If a user has two different user IDs, two unique users appear in Productboard.
+Consider mapping an external ID so Productboard can deduplicate users.
-    - email: optional field.
-If you select no value, we will not send email to Productboard.
+          - **Email**: <span class="optional">Optional</span>.
+If this is mapped, Amplitude sends user email addresses to Productboard.
-    - external ID: optional field.
-If this is not set up, we will not send external ID to Productboard.
-In case 1 user has multiple user IDs, you can configure external ID so the sync will send this field to Productboard.
-Then Porductboard can merge users with the same external ID.
+          - **External ID**: <span class="optional">Optional</span>.
+If this is mapped, Amplitude sends an external ID to Productboard.
+Productboard can merge users with the same external ID.
+Learn more in the [Productboard documentation](https://support.productboard.com/hc/en-us/articles/9140206978707-External-ID-Management-FAQs-and-Troubleshooting)

 4. Save when finished.

 ## Send a cohort